 She Needs Your Guidance and Unwavering Support

-Thank you for your interest in Support Our Scholars and changing the life of one of our extraordinary young women.
-Mentors are the heart of our program and the reason our Scholars have been able to achieve so much success.
+Thank you for your interest in Support Our Scholars and for considering the opportunity to change the life of one of our extraordinary young women.
+Mentors are the heart of our program, and their guidance, encouragement, and belief in our Scholars are key to the success we see year after year.

-• Whether you have the time and energy to mentor a Scholar.
+• Do you have the time and energy to support a Scholar throughout her college journey?

 75+